RADAR-base/RADAR-Appserver/README.md

 - Break out the org.radarbase.fcm package into its own module to be used as a library.
 - Add docker builds.
 - Add a Angular UI to view, update and schedule/send notifications to subjects.
+- Investigate the feasibility of adding as an integration to the Management Portal for various tasks.
+(For instance, a new token can be sent via push notification using a button on MP to the device if the token has expired).

 // WIP